SteffenDE/nerves_ssh_shell/README.md

 using a standard shell.
 It is useful for debugging and testing purposes and allows running interactive cli applications like vi on the device.

-This project depends on `erlexec` which currently does not compile on `musl` based systems.
-Therefore, the default `x86_64` nerves target does not work.

 ## Installation

 Add `nerves_ssh_shell` to your dependencies.